sonic-net/SONiC/doc/mgmt/SONiC_Design_Doc_Unified_FRR_Mgmt_Interface.md

 # 5 Error Handling

 The complete validation of BGP parameters is performed in the SONiC management framework based on open config BGP/Routing policy YANGs and against corresponding SONiC YANGs.
-Appropriate error code is returned for invalid configurations or on failures due to a dependency from management framework and bgpcfgd modules and the same is logged into the syslog, it is not expected for bgpcfgd (FRR CLI command execution) to return validation errors.
+Appropriate error code is returned for invalid configurations or on failures due to a dependency from management framework and frrcfgd modules and the same is logged into the syslog, it is not expected for frrcfgd (FRR CLI command execution) to return validation errors.
 However, such errors are logged into syslog for debugging purposes.

 # 6 Serviceability and Debug